BY LISA WILLIAMS

 LIFT & SHAPE: FACE THREADLIFTS

 Infinity V-Lift ,the latest non-surgical facelift giving hope and firmer skin to scores of women worldwide.
 This latest generation facial thread lift harnesses the strong lifting prowess of 100% bio-absorbable threads which stimulate a supporting collagen matrix as they dissolve.
 The main claim to fame is the versatility, relative simplicity and versatility of these face-lifting threads— they are not only able to lift sagging skin (they are loved for their lower face and jowl lifting capacity) but are also able to contour and shape the lower face, achieving the coveted V-shape look.
-The “inverted triangle of youth” is so-called precisely because of this lower face V-shape effect; nothing ups the beauty factor more than achieving this, slim, lifted and shapely lower face effect.
+The “inverted triangle of youth” is so-called precisely because of this lower face V-shape effect; nothing ups the beauty factor more than achieving a slim, lifted and shapely lower face effect.
 In fact, so convinced was I about the Infinity threadlift that I jumped at the chance to have my own face treated.
 And I cannot say I regretted my impulsive decision.

 “Like the famous saying goes, ‘Pretty may be what you’re born with.
-But Beautiful, now that’s an equal opportunity adjective.’” says Dr Low.
+But Beautiful, now that’s an equal opportunity.’” says Dr Low.